 Wild West Wanderer George Briggs is saved from hanging, and also from his meaningless, bludging existence, by independent-minded Mary Bee Cuddy, who employs him to assist in the cross-country transportation of three women who have been driven made by pioneer life.

-Mary Bee Cuddy is also a prime example of The Female Maturity Principle in storytelling.
+Mary Bee Cuddy is a prime example of The Female Maturity Principle in storytelling.
 Mary Bee starts out strong and determined.
 She leaves us strong and determined.
+The other women in the story — the minister’s wife, the daughter who runs the inn, are Mary Bee Cuddy types.
+Women are divided cleanly in two: mentally ill and totally incapable, or godly and good.

 (Period) drama, Western

-This story is based on a 1988 novel by the same name.
-The novel was by a guy called Glendon Swarthout.
-He died just four years after this novel was published.
-I wasn’t surprised to learn that this film was based on a novel.
-It has that feel about it, right?
 When the camera lingers on a landscape or on a character’s face we know the film is asking the setting and the actors to pull the heavy weight of what would have been, in the novel, interior monologue with a bit of backstory.
+Sure enough, the novel offers a bit more insight into what the characters are thinking, though it’s written fairly cinematically as far as novels go.
+I can see how it was ripe for film adaptation.

 Although the word ‘Western’ is still used, the nature of Westerns has changed so much that any ‘Western’ story since the 1960s is technically an ‘anti-Western’.
 The anti-Western trend started before World War II, in fact.